cartalyst/manuals/platform/extensions/migrations.md

 ----------

-Migrations work the same way they do in laravel.
+Migrations work the same way they do in [Laravel](http://laravel.com/docs/database/migrations).